Arts Education Policies

 The Umbrella reserves the right to change programs, schedules, instructors, and to cancel any programs due to insufficient enrollment, inclement weather, or other administrative circumstances.

-The Education Department administration and independent staff instructors reserve the right to determine class cancellations based on their sole judgment of risk to personal and participant health and safety.
-If a suitable and agreed upon alternative is not offered or available for an administrative cancellation or force majeure the refund policy will nullify and all documented payments will be refunded in full.
+The Education Department administration and independent instructors reserve the right to determine class cancellations based on their sole judgment of risk to personal and participant health and safety.
+If a suitable and agreed upon alternative is not offered or available for an administrative cancellation or force majeure the refund policy will nullify and all documented payments for canceled class will be refunded in full.

 In general, no regular weekly scheduled classes will be held on Concord Public School vacation weeks/days including all federal and state holidays.
 Some exceptions may apply, please contact your instructor and/or the Education Department for specifics.